vinhhung263/MOMO-banking-transactions/README.md

 # E-wallet-banking-transactions
-Listen and write every banking transactions (Sample for e-wallet MOMO).
-This source based on Rezer API, created by github.com/takashato and i just simplize for PHP usage
+Listen and write every banking transactions.
+This source based on Rezer API, created by github.com/takashato and i just simplize for PHP usage and use sample for e-wallet MOMO

 - file Word "Rezer - Login and Register API Turtorial.docx"